VashJuan/M5DialThermo/README.md

 - Touch interface support
 - Sleep modes for power management

+### M5Dial thermostat should

+- Show a splash screen with "M5Dial Thermostat v 2.0.0"
+- Initialize the temperature sensor (MCP9808)
+- Connect to WiFi and sync time via NTP
+- Display temperature readings and stove status
+- Respond to button presses for manual stove override
+- Use interrupt-driven input for responsive UI

+### Note

+The warning about flash size (16MB vs 8MB available) is just a configuration mismatch but doesn't prevent operation since the actual firmware (889KB) fits comfortably in the available 8MB flash.

 ## Development Environment

 - **Platform**: Arduino M5Stack Board Manager v2.0.7